Tips for Vetting a Licensed Home Improvement Contractor in California

 For an easy-to-transport ladder, this telescoping ladder ($160) is great.

-If you need this for your own home and there is one spot where you would always use to get on the roof, and if you want a more secure solution, replace the C-clamp with a large screw eye or eye bolt with nut and use the ratchet straps instead of the cam buckle strap.
+If you need this for your own home and there is one spot you would always use to get on the roof, and if you want a more secure solution, replace the C-clamp with a large screw eye or eye bolt with nut and use the ratchet straps instead of the cam buckle strap.

 screw eye